whphhg/vcash-electron/README.md

     npm install && npm prune && npm run dist-macos

 ### Package for Windows (using Docker)
-Before beginning make sure you have installed `docker` and that your user is in the docker group.
+Make sure you have installed `docker` and that your user is in the docker group.
 You can run the docker container either on Linux or Windows.

 ```
 docker run --rm -ti -v ${PWD}:/project -v ${PWD##*/}-node-modules:/project/node_modules -v ~/.electron:/root/.electron electronuserland/electron-builder:wine